HamzehAdawi/Algos/README.md

-A personal repository with a goal to implement and review as many algorithms as possible, daily.
+A personal repository to implement and review as many algorithms as possible, daily in Java and C++.